Li-Wentao/RP_prediction/README.md

 # RP_prediction
 This repository is aiming for updated the workflows of Project rapid progression prediction.
+(Feature data NOT included!!!
+Consider access to server to obtain the data.)

 Following things should be considered: